Conchylicultor/NetworkVisualizer/README.md

 2 5 0.96
 ```

-The format use is the Pajek NET Format with the use of a label of the vertices and a weight ( between 0 and 2) for the edges.
+The format use is the Pajek NET Format with the use of a label for the vertices and a weight ( between 0 and 2) for the edges.
 The saved graph after edition can look like this:

 ```
 *Vertices 6